 Intuitively, it can be argued, that understanding the market, good product design, strong management, proper cost control, intelligent pricing structure, effective sales/marketing, and efficient distribution determine profitability.
-They are underlying factors, but to the one who exchanges money for a service or good—the consumer, experience is what truly matters.
+They are underlying factors, but to the consumer (the one who exchanges money for a service or goods), the experience is what truly matters.
 From their perspective, the complex behind-the-scenes effort to get to their desired outcome is irrelevant.

 Understanding the UX/profitability Continuum

 The illustration is one of multiple scenarios.
 Many a shuttered company discovered the danger zone too late and couldn’t pull out of the dive.
-In fact, it’s not uncommon for a company to panic and pile on additional Dirty Deeds in a misguided attempt at damage control once trouble is obvious.
+In fact, it’s not uncommon for a company to panic and pile on additional Dirty Deeds in a misguided attempt at damage control once their missteps are recognized.
 However, this graph illustrates a scenario where the company reverses and ultimately levels off from the slide.
 The turning point is where the “recovery” vector crosses the UX line.
 Nevertheless, there’s a severe penalty paid.

 Profit levels post “recovery” are typically far lower than pre “divergence.”
-Profits have tanked in comparison to where they were before a decision to break the essential UX/profit relationship.
+Profits have tanked in comparison to where they were before the decision to break the essential UX/profit relationship.
 So long term, profits are worse off than before.
-And, the effort to get back to the level where things started, is far more challenging and costly than to have originally focused on improving UX and organically pulling profits upwards
+And, the effort to get back to the level where things started is far more challenging and costly than to have originally focused on improving UX and organically pulling profits upwards in the process.

 Unfortunately, this is not an uncommon scenario.
 It has many potential triggers, most frequently the wrongful premise that if increased sales are difficult to obtain, cutbacks will yield the same net effect more readily.